KarateHawk/KarateHawk.github.io/src/content/posts/WhereYouveBeen/WhereYouveBeen.md

 "Hello." he said, wincing.
 He was hoping he could make a clean drop.

 "It's been pretty lonely down here" The figure shuffled down their perch.
-"No one to talk to…"
+"No one to talk to..."

-"Well… that really wasn't my choice."
+"Well... that really wasn't my choice."

 "Was it?"
 The shade snapped.
 "I waited; you know.
 Every day I thought of you.
 Where you went.
 What you might be doing.
 Why you left."
 The shade looked at the ground, shuffling the gravel with their feet.

-"Well… I'm sorry."
+"Well...
+I'm sorry."
 Jamie said.

 "Do you have any idea what it's like?!
 To feel loved and left behind?"
 The shade shot their eyes up at Jamie, tear streaking down their face.
 "You just left without saying a word after you took that stupid book!"

 "Listen, I-"

 "SHUT UP!"
 The shade screamed, breaking into a full sob.
-"I only ever had you…  you left without a word.
-It's like you left me to die down here… it's like I never knew you."
+"I only ever had you...  you left without a word.
+It's like you left me to die down here... it's like I never knew you."

 Jamie reached for the shade but retracted his arm.
 As much as he wanted to comfort them, he knew things couldn't go back.
 He knew too much, and falling back in with them again wasn't an option.
 He stood silently, letting the shade dob on the floor until they calmed down.